watsonbox/exportify/README.md

 No data will be saved - the entire application runs in the browser.

+## Notes

+- The CSV export uses the HTML5 download attribute which is not [supported](http://caniuse.com/#feat=download) in all browsers.
+Where not supported the CSV will be rendered in the browser and must be saved manually.

 ## Contributing

 1. Fork it ( https://github.com/watsonbox/exportify/fork )